Jamie Dornan Needed Sexy Tips From Dakota Johnson On 'Fifty Shades Freed'

 Fans who have been following E.L.
-James’ kinky romance novels and the film adaptations are undoubtedly aware that it is Christian Grey who introduces Anastacia Steele into the world of BDSM.
+James’ kinky romance novels and the film adaptations are undoubtedly aware that it is Christian Grey who introduces Anastasia Steele into the world of BDSM.
 The seductive businessman managed to convince the college graduate to join him in his pleasure room and showed her the ropes in the budding relationship.
 However, it looks like things went differently for Jamie Dornan and Dakota Johnson.
 According to the real Mr. Grey, it was his Fifty Shades Freed co-star who coached him during their love scenes.

 It is hard to imagine Jamie Dornan being uncertain about putting the moves on the ladies.
 After all, the former model has made a living out of being a sex symbol who seems to know how to make women blush.
 However, Dornan has confirmed that he still needed the expertise of his Fifty Shades Freed co-star Dakota Johson.